DoThNg/portfolio_construction/README.md

 This small research is not an investment advice and should not be relied upon in any investment decisions.
 Please be also noted that past performance information is given for illustrative purposes only, and it is not an indication of future performance.
 In conducting this research, many factors (e.g., transaction fees, capital gain tax, survivorship bias, investment risks, etc.)  have not been taken into account and it will, therefore, not be applicable to an individual's objectives or financial situation.

 ### Introduction
 This is an experiment and an empirical research on building a portfolio based on systematic equity strategy (using valuation approach with PE and PB ratios).
-There're also other systematic equity strategies (Quality, Sentiment and Momentum) that can be further studied but the implementation of these is not in the scope of this experiment ([Reference Link for Systematic Equity Strategies by MSCI](https://www.msci.com/www/blog-posts/using-systematic-equity/0246867895).
+There're also other systematic equity strategies (Quality, Sentiment and Momentum) that can be further studied but the implementation of these is not in the scope of this experiment ([Further reference for Systematic Equity Strategies by MSCI](https://www.msci.com/www/blog-posts/using-systematic-equity/0246867895)).

 The portfolio is constructed by stock selections from universe of companies listed on Australian Shares Exchange (ASX) and based on rankings of **PE** or **PB** ratios among stocks.
 The timeline for reviewing performances of investment portoflios is from Q3/2020 to Q3/2023.